Skip to main content

 • A written agreement/contract with a consultant that includes the specifics of expenses covered for travel to campus.

-Once you have one of these signed by the Department Head you can book the travel.
+Once the TA is approved you can book the travel.
 The preferred method is to book the hotel and airfare (if applicable) using a university purchase card.
 However, if the visitor prefers to book their own travel and be reimbursed that is allowable.
 You will need to instruct them as to what you will need to process the reimbursement such as a detailed receipt for the airline tickets – a confirmation or boarding pass is not acceptable.
 If they don’t provide detailed receipts they will not be able to be reimbursed.

 Even if you use a Pcard for their main expenses, they may require reimbursement for things like mileage, parking, a taxi, a meal, etc. You will need to set up the visitor as a vendor in the vendor system.
 Search for the name of the vendor in the Supplier Center in MyPack Portal then click “Add One Time Supplier”.
 You can then proceed to set them up as a vendor.
 The visitor will need to supply receipts to be reimbursed.